Updated on November 30, 2023.

 On the one hand, dangerously low vitamin B12 can pose its own health risks.
 On the other, studies pointing to a possible association between cancer and extremely high B12 levels may give you pause .

-In the end, what we know falls in line with a basic, “common sense” principle of healthcare: when kept within normal ranges, vitamin B12 is a crucially important nutrient in supporting health and well-being.
+In the end, what we know falls in line with a basic, "common sense" principle of healthcare: when kept within normal ranges, vitamin B12 is a crucially important nutrient in supporting health and well-being.
+Consider scheduling a blood test if you suspect your vitamin B12 level is either too high or too low, and talk with your healthcare provider about maintaining a balanced vitamin B12 concentration in your body for overall health and well-being.